fetchai/agents-aea/docs/performance_benchmark.md

 Memory usage and execution time can slightly differ per case execution.

-## Requirements to tested function
+## Requirements for tested function

-* The first function's argument has to be `benchmark: BenchmarkControl` it passed by default by framework.
+* The first function's argument has to be `benchmark: BenchmarkControl` which is passed by default by the framework.
 * All arguments except the fist one have to set default values.
-* Function docstring is a must, it used for help information.
+* Function doc string is required, it used for help information.
-* `benchmark.start()` has to be called once in the function body to start measurement. timeout is counted from this point!
+* `benchmark.start()` has to be called once in the function body to start measurement.
+The timeout is counted from this point!
-* All prepare part in the function that should not be measured has to be placed before `benchmark.start()`
+* All the "prepare part" in the function that should not be measured has to be placed before `benchmark.start()`
 * Code to be measured has to go after `benchmark.start()`
-* Try to avoid infinitive loops and suppose test should exit after a while.
+* Try to avoid infinitive loops and assume the test should exit after a while.

 ## Execution options

-* To pass arguments set just provide it comma separated like `10,0.1`
+* To pass an arguments set just provide it as a comma separated string like `10,0.1`
-* To pass several arguremnt sets just separate it by space `10,0.1 20,0.2`
+* To pass several argument sets just separate them by whitespace `10,0.1 20,0.2`
-* `--timeout FLOAT` is test execution timeout in seconds, it test takes more time, it will be terminated.
+* `--timeout FLOAT` is test execution timeout in seconds.
+If the test takes more time, it will be terminated.
 * `--period FLOAT` is measurement interval in seconds, how often to make CPU and RAM usage measurements.
-* `-N, --num-executions INTEGER` - how many time run the same argument set to make result more accurate.
+* `-N, --num-executions INTEGER` - how many time to run the same argument set to make result more accurate.
-* `-P, --plot INTEGER` -  Draw a chat using, using values of argument specified as values for axis X. argument positions started with 0, argument benchmark does not counted. for example `-P 0` will use `run_time` values, `-P 1` will use `sleep` values.
+* `-P, --plot INTEGER` -  Draw a chart using, using values of argument specified as values for axis X. argument positions started with 0, argument benchmark does not counted. for example `-P 0` will use `run_time` values, `-P 1` will use `sleep` values.